 This staggering statistic shows the importance of making a good first impression on customers.
 What’s more, 18% of all local searches lead to a sale within 24 hours.
 It’s important to cater to your local clientele, as 72% of people who visit a physical shop choose one within five miles of their location.

-40. In 2019, more than two-thirds of the total U.S. digital advertising budget is dedicated to mobile devices.
+In 2019, more than two-thirds of the total U.S. digital advertising budget was dedicated to mobile devices.